Capture-It/Capture-It/README.md

 # Capture-It

 # Team leader
-Omar D'yab : 29, and still believe I am young, An engineer, I have a Bachelor’s Communications Engineer,  I have a European master's degree in Computer science, into chess and basketball.
+Omar D'yab :  An engineer, I have a Bachelor’s in Communications Engineering,  I have a European Master's degree in Computer science, into chess and basketball.

 # Team members :
 1. Nura Tabanjeh: hold a bachelor's degree in Civil Engineering from BAU, a web development student at ASAC, Nura enjoys ensuring that things running smoothly and create operations strategies to keep everything perfect.